Evolution of the Weyl Tensor under the Ricci Flow: Singularities of Ricci Flow with Bounded Weyl Tensor

 Thus, any K\"ahler factor would have zero scalar curvature, hence would be flat.
 Finally, by the structure of the Ricci tensor and the fact that these limit flows are nonflat, it is easy to see that only a single Euclidean factor of dimension one is admissible, moreover, in this case there is only another factor $\SS^{n-1}$.\\ In conclusion, passing to the universal cover, the possible limit flows are quotients of $\RR\times\SS^{n-1}$ or have a positive curvature operator.

-\begin{prop}[LCF Type I singularity models] Let $(M^{n},g(t))$, for $t\in[0,T)$, be a compact smooth solution to the Ricci flow with uniformly bounded Weyl tensor.\\ If $g(t)$ develops a Type I singularity, then there are two possibilities: \begin{enumerate} \item $M^{n}$ is diffeomorphic to a quotient of $\SS^{n}$ and the solution to the normalized Ricci flow converges to a constant positive curvature metric.\\ In this case the singularity model must be a shrinking compact Ricci soliton by a result of Sesum~\cite{sesum2}, hence by the analysis in the previous section, a quotient of $\SS^{n}$ (this also follows by the work of B\"ohm and Wilking~\cite{bohmwilk}). \item There exists a sequence of rescalings which converges to the flow of a quotient of $\RR\times\SS^{n-1}$. \end{enumerate} \end{prop} \begin{proof} By the previous discussion, either the curvature operator is positive at every time or the limit flow is a quotient of $\RR\times\SS^{n-1}$.\\ Hence, we assume that the every manifold in the limit flow has positive curvature operator.
+\begin{prop}[LCF Type I singularity models] Let $(M^{n},g(t))$, for $t\in[0,T)$, be a compact smooth solution to the Ricci flow with uniformly bounded Weyl tensor.\\ If $g(t)$ develops a Type I singularity, then there are two possibilities: \begin{enumerate} \item $M^{n}$ is diffeomorphic to a quotient of $\SS^{n}$ and the solution to the normalized Ricci flow converges to a constant positive curvature metric.\\ In this case the singularity model must be a shrinking compact Ricci soliton by a result of Sesum~\cite{sesum2}, hence by the analysis in the previous section, a quotient of $\SS^{n}$ (this also follows by the work of B\"ohm and Wilking~\cite{bohmwilk}). \item There exists a sequence of rescalings which converges to the flow of a quotient of $\RR\times\SS^{n-1}$. \end{enumerate} \end{prop} \begin{proof} By the previous discussion, either the curvature operator is positive at every time or the limit flow is a quotient of $\RR\times\SS^{n-1}$.\\ Hence, we assume that every manifold in the limit flow has positive curvature operator.
 The family of metrics $g_{\infty}(t)$ is a complete, nonflat, LCF, ancient solution with uniformly bounded positive curvature operator which is $k$--non collapsed at all scales (hence a $k$--solution in the sense of~\cite{perel1}).
 By a result of Perelman in~\cite{perel1}, we can find a sequence of times $t_i\searrow-\infty$ such that a sequence of suitable dilations of $g_{\infty}(t_i)$ converges to a nonflat, gradient, shrinking, LCF Ricci soliton.
 Hence, we can find an analogous sequence for the original flow.
 By the classification in the previous section, the thesis of the proposition follows. \end{proof}

-\begin{rem} Notice that in the second situation we do not claim that every Type I singularity model is a gradient shrinking Ricci soliton.\\ This problem is open also in the LCF situation. \end{rem}
+\begin{rem} Notice that in case (2) we are not claiming that every Type I singularity model is a gradient shrinking Ricci soliton.\\ This problem is open also in the LCF situation. \end{rem}

 \begin{prop}[LCF Type IIa singularity models] Let $(M^{n},g(t))$, for $t\in[0,T)$, be a compact smooth solution to the Ricci flow with uniformly bounded Weyl tensor.
 If the flow develops a Type IIa singularity, then there exists a sequence of dilations which converges to the Bryant soliton. \end{prop} \begin{proof} As we said, if the curvature operator gets some zero eigenvalue, the limit flow is a quotient of $\RR\times\SS^{n-1}$ which cannot be a steady soliton as it is not eternal.
 Hence, the curvature operator is positive.\\ By Hamilton's work~\cite{hamilton13}, any Type IIa singularity model with nonnegative curvature operator and positive Ricci tensor is a steady, nonflat, gradient Ricci soliton.
 Since in our case such soliton is also LCF, by the analysis of the previous section, it must be the Bryant soliton. \end{proof}